Drug Legalization

 Introduction

 The debate over drug legalization rages white-hot but not along clear partisan lines.
-The majority of Americans favor legalization as they believe it would boost the economy while having a negligible effect on the rest of society and should not be a matter arbitrated by the government.
-Those against it seek to undermine this line of thinking with a heavy emphasis on the damage it will do to society as a whole.
+The slim majority of Americans favor legalization of certain drugs as they believe it would boost the economy while having a negligible effect on the rest of society and should not be a matter arbitrated by the government.
+Those in favor of legalizing non-medical marijuana number 57% of the nation as of 2024.
+Those against it seek to undermine this line of thinking with a heavy emphasis on the damage it will do to society as a whole and the individuals within it.

 For Legalization

-Many who are pro-legalization realize the economic implications of opening up an entirely new sector in the market.
+Many who are pro-legalization (skews Democrat) realize the economic implications of opening up an entirely new sector in the market.
 Several states have already legalized recreational drugs and thus serve as relevant case studies for what could happen if this plan were instituted nationally.
 Many believe that legalizing recreational drugs improves the economy by providing investment opportunities and increasing job growth.
 If made legal, it would allow investors to capitalize on the development of the industry.
-RCG Economics and Marijuana Policy Group produced a study on Nevada saying that the legalization of recreational marijuana in the state could create over 41,000 jobs till 2024 and $1.7 billion in labor income.
-An ICF study predicted exponentially greater values for California.
 Nationally, 1 million jobs could be created with federal legalization.
 Legalization is also a positive for the government's budget, as it allows a previously illegal, untaxed segment of the economy to generate taxable income.
 Legalizing marijuana could potentially destroy the black market for it if government regulations are not too strict.
 Proponents argue that this Democratic republic should represent its citizens' views; public support for legalization has risen from 12% in 1969 to 66% today.
 Marijuana supporters also argue the drug decreases crime because people are less likely to drink alcohol, which is ten times more effective at increasing the rate of violent crime.

 Against Legalization